-- Advocate for policies that support universal access to injectable HIV medications, and other medications as they become available. - Advocate for the expansion of Medicaid.
+- Advocate for policies that support universal access to injectable medications, and other medications as they become available. - Advocate for the expansion of Medicaid.

-GOAL 3: REDUCE HIV-RELATED DISPARITIES AND HIV-RELATED STIGMA
+GOAL 3: REDUCE HIV-RELATED DISPARITIES AND HEALTH INEQUITIES

-OBJECTIVE: Reduce health disparities, HIV-related stigma, and other barriers to accessing care and providing services through improved service delivery and systems change.
+OBJECTIVE: Reduce health disparities, HIV-related stigma, structural racism, and other barriers to accessing care and providing services through improved service delivery and systems change.

-- Strategy 3.1: Develop a system-wide approach for HIV service delivery for those disproportionally impacted by HIV. - Strategy 3.2: Engage Black faith leaders to educate their congregations and communities on HIV to increase awareness and reduce stigma and discrimination toward PWH. - Strategy 3.3: Develop and implement an initiative to reduce stigma experienced by people with HIV. - Strategy 3.4: Provide job training and personal or professional development opportunities to people with HIV, to prepare them to enter or return to the workforce, especially in public health programs, local community-based organizations, and HIV prevention and care programming. - Strategy 3.5: Implement multi-agency case conferencing to monitor erratically-in-care clients. - Strategy 3.6: Collaborate with the TCPH Adult Health Services to identify and address HIVrelated disparities experienced by 1) clients accessing Ryan White services, and 2) individuals accessing HIV testing, PrEP/PEP, and other prevention services.
-Then design and implement effective, evidence-based, relevant interventions to improve health outcomes for those disproportionally impacted by HIV.
+- Strategy 3.1: Develop a system-wide approach for HIV service delivery using the "designing for the margins" model to reach marginalized populations that have experienced forms of systemic exclusion such as structural racism, poverty, gender and sexuality-based discrimination, incarceration, trauma, mental illness, and substance use disorder. - Strategy 3.2: Engage Black faith leaders to educate their congregations and communities on HIV to increase awareness and reduce stigma and discrimination toward PWH. - Strategy 3.3: Develop and implement an initiative to reduce stigma and discrimination experienced by people with HIV. - Strategy 3.4: Provide job training and personal or professional development opportunities to people with HIV, to prepare them to enter or return to the workforce, especially in public health programs, local community-based organizations, and HIV prevention and care programming. - Strategy 3.5: Implement multi-agency case conferencing to monitor erratically-in-care clients. - Strategy 3.6: Collaborate with the TCPH Adult Health Services to identify and address HIVrelated disparities experienced by 1) clients accessing Ryan White services, and 2) individuals accessing HIV testing, PrEP/PEP, and other prevention services.
+Then design and implement effective, evidence-based, culturally relevant interventions to improve health outcomes among these individuals.